whily/notes/xps-archlinux.md

 #### Troubleshooting

-If cannot boot to GUI, chroot and type `systemctl disable lightdm` to fallback to CLI.
+If cannot boot to GUI, chroot and type `systemctl disable sddm` to fallback to CLI.

 Check various logs e.g. `/var/log/pacman.log` (which records